Next.js vs WordPress SEO

 Next.js Approach

-Built-in sitemap.ts file → Generates dynamically → Updates on every build
+Built-in sitemap.ts → Generates dynamically → Updates on every build

 Example: Next.js Sitemap